 Where’s the moon?
 Waning gibbous

 Where’s the moon?
 Waning crescent

 Where’s the moon?
 New phase

 Bottom line: A full moon looks full because it’s opposite Earth from the sun, showing us its fully lighted hemisphere or day side.
-The August 7-8 full moon will be partially eclipsed in Earth’s shadow.
-The eclipse is not visible from the Americas.
+The December 3, 2017 full moon is a supermoon.